heaths/heaths/README.md

-* 👨‍💻 I'm currently working on [Azure SDKs](https://learn.microsoft.com/dotnet/azure/) and serving on the REST API Stewardship board, most notably working on the Azure [Key Vault](https://learn.microsoft.com/dotnet/api/overview/azure/key-vault?view=azure-dotnet) and some [Cognitive Service for Language](https://learn.microsoft.com/azure/cognitive-services/language-service/concepts/developer-guide) SDKs.
+* 👨‍💻 I'm currently the architect for the [Azure SDK for Rust](https://github.com/Azure/azure-sdk-for-rust) and, on this team, have previously worked on the [Azure SDK for .NET](https://github.com/Azure/azure-sdk-for-rust).
 * 👨‍💻 Previously, I was the architect for the Visual Studio Setup engine and still work on a number of setup-related projects including [vswhere](https://github.com/microsoft/vswhere).
+* When AFK, I do a lot of 🚴‍♂️ cycling, 🥾 hiking, 🧗‍♂️ climbing, 🌨️ snowshoeing, and ⛷️ skiing.
 * 🪵 While I mainly use it for easy reference material, check out my [blog](https://heaths.dev).
-* 🐘 You can also find me on <a rel="nofollow me" href="https://fosstodon.org/@heaths">Mastodon</a>.
+* 🐘 You can also find me on 🦋 <a rel="nofollow me" href="https://bsky.app/profile/heaths.dev">Bluesky</a> and 🐘 <a rel="nofollow me" href="https://fosstodon.org/@heaths">Mastodon</a>.